They take their coffee seriously in Melbourne

-GSN continues a caffeine-fueled affair with Australia’s best baristas
+GSN continues a caffeine-fuelled affair with Australia’s best baristas.

 The Australian city of Melbourne, holds a special place in my heart.

 The capital of the south eastern state of Victoria, the people of Melbourne have always prided themselves on being a little bit more cultured, a little bit more cosmopolitan than the brasher Sydney-siders.

 There is definitely an under-stated charm and quiet confidence about this city, but also a surprising diversity and an ability to adopt and adapt the very best that the world has to offer.

 I always think of Melbourne as a city to experience, rather than a city where you need to go and see things.
 Here’s a quick guide to a few things to experience while you’re there.